 Join us for a live recording of an episode of Hart House Conversations focusing on the importance of stories as tools for social change.
 History is often said to be written by the “victors” which leaves important stories silenced or ignored.
 This Hart House Conversation will explore what kinds of social change can happen when those stories are given a platform and those voices are amplified to broader audiences.

-This winter, a team of podcasters at Hart House called the Storyweavers have worked diligently to gather stories from marginalized young people today.
-Tune in to listen to a selection of these courageous and transformative stories and also to a live discussion about the importance of storytelling both locally and globally as a tool for social change and subversive self-expression.
+This winter, a diverse team of podcasters at Hart House called the Storyweavers have worked diligently to gather a selection of these courageous and transformative stories and also to a live discussion about the importance of storytelling both locally and globally as a tool for social change and subversive self-expression.

 When: Wed., March 28, 2018, 2:30-4 pm